jgchoti/challenge-collecting-data/README.md

 This will start scraping property data from Zimmo.be, collecting pages and property details concurrently, and save the final cleaned dataset as `properties{MMDDHHMM}.csv`

-This program will save data into `leaders.json` inside the `data/` folder

 ### 📊 Sample Output in CSV